-IMPORTANT
+IMPORTANT:

-Always consult your Detroit Diesel and Allison owners and operators guides before operating vehicle.
-These manuals and ATEC and DDEC III diagnostic code cards are furnished in your owner/operator kit.
+Always consult your Cummins and Allison owners and operators guides before operating vehicle.

-NOTE: In the event your Detroit Diesel Engine service technician must use a diagnostic reader to perform tests on the engine computer, access to the diagnostic connector may be obtained by removing the driver's auxiliary control panel (the one with the remote mirror adjust switches) from the front of the shifter box.
-The diagnostic connector is attached to the side approximately six to ten inches from the front.
+In the event your Cummins Engine service technician must use a diagnostic reader to perform tests on the engine computer, access to the diagnostic connector may be obtained at the lower area of the lower dash.